Manmadha-1/python-app/README.md

 13. Check pip installed or not

 		pip --version
-14. If pip not installed use this command for installing pip.
+14. If pip is not installed use this command for installing pip.

 		sudo apt install -y python3-pip
 	already installed update it